Colleges by Location

 Knowing more about a school's faculty can help you gauge the caliber of the education it can provide to you.

 According to the most recent data, the student-faculty ratio at University of Mary Hardin-Baylor was 17:1: that means 17 students per one teacher.
-The total number of faculty teaching at the institution is 326.
+The faculty of this school consists of 326 members, according to the most recent data reported.
 Out of that number, there were 141 male and 186 female faculty members.
-The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at University of Mary Hardin-Baylor.
+The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at University of Mary Hardin-Baylor.

 Student Population Diversity Graph